MichalLeh/Anti-FraudSystem/README.md

 #### Objectives

-- Endpoint that saves suspicious IP addresses to the database;
+- Endpoint that saves suspicious IP addresses in the database;
 - If successful, respond with the `HTTP OK` status `200`;
-- If an IP is already in the database, respond with the `HTTP CONFLICT` status `409`;
+- If the IP is already in the database, respond with the `HTTP CONFLICT` status `409`;
 - If an IP address has the wrong format, respond with the `HTTP BAD REQUEST` status `400`;

 #### Delete a suspicious IP address